RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

         {{ errorMessage }}
     </div>
     ```

-1. Testing the error message display requires that we temporary set a value for the errorMessage.
-We are going to do this in the ngOnInit just to verify that the error message will display:

-    ```TypeScript
-    this.errorMessage = 'testing'
-    ```

-1. Now if you go to [http://localhost:4200](http://localhost:4200) you will see the following display
+1. Now if you go to [http://localhost:4200](http://localhost:4200) and try to save a todo item, you will see the following error message.

     ![error message display](images/error-messages-display.png)

-1. We can remove the temporary value that we set for the errorMessage.

-<div class="alert alert-danger" role="alert">For now, you will need to 1st hit [http://localhost:4200/login](http://localhost:4200/login) before you can successfully save a todo item since they are associated to a user.
+    <div class="alert alert-danger" role="alert">The reason for this error is that for now, you will need to 1st hit [http://localhost:4200/login](http://localhost:4200/login) before you can successfully save a todo item since they are associated to a user.
 After you have logged in, you can save as many items as you would like without hitting login again.
 In the next chapter we will implement a login check that will redirect you to login first.</div>

 <div class="exercise-end"></div>